Tryflle/WeaveInstallDocs/README.md

   5. In the `.bat`, just after Java is defined add `-javaagent:"path/to/agent.jar"` https://github.com/Weave-MC/Weave-Loader/releases
   6. At the very end, on a new line, write `pause`.
   7. Save the file
-  8. Open the file, and you've launched lunar!
+  8. Open the file, and you've launched lunar with weave!
  - Weave Diagnose
    1. Create the folder `.weave` and inside `mods` in your user profile path
      - Windows: Windows+R, type `%userprofile%`, create the directories there